List of Power Rangers Ninja Storm characters: Sensei Kanoi Watanabe

 Sensei Kanoi Watanabe (Grant McFarland as an adult and as a guinea pig, Daniel Sing as a teen) is the mentor of the Wind Rangers and father to Cameron Watanabe.
 Kanoi Watanabe was originally an air ninja and is also the twin brother of Kiya Watanabe/Lothor.
+He is also proficient in Earth Style.
 When Lothor attacked the Wind Academy, he used his magic to turn Sensei Watanabe into a guinea pig, albeit with the ability to speak and bipedal movement.
 Kanoi sensed potential in the three students who became the Wind Rangers.
-He also sensed it in his son Cameron (Cam), but had promised his wife that he would not train Cam in the ways of the Ninja.
-So, instead, Cam learned to become a samurai, and met his father in the past before obtaining the Samurai Cyclone Morpher.
+He also sensed it in his son Cam but had promised his wife before her death that he would not train Cam in the ways of the Ninja.

-In a later episode, Cam created a machine that should have returned his father to a human, but instead he swapped bodies with both Shane and Dustin, before finally returning to his trapped hamster body.
-It reveals he's proficient in Earth Style, despite beginning his ninja training as an Air Style Ninja.

 The Sensei of the alternate dimension that Tori ended up in was also evil like the Ninja Rangers.

 Kanoi was eventually restored to human form when Lothor raided Ninja Ops when hit by Lothor's energy attack.
 Following Lothor's defeat, Kanoi returned to the Wind Academy.

-Some time later in Power Rangers Dino Thunder, Kanoi was captured and impersonated by a vengeful Lothor (who had escaped from the Abyss of Evil), who tricked the Wind Rangers and turned them into his servants.
+Some time later in Power Rangers Dino Thunder, Kanoi was captured and impersonated by a vengeful Lothor (who had escaped from the Abyss of Evil).
 Kanoi later escaped with the help of his nieces Marah and Kapri, and helped Cam and the Thunder Rangers recover their powers from the Abyss of Evil.
 He then worked together with Hayley to advise the Rangers in their team-up battle.